nailperry-zd/picai_prep/README.md

 - When I ran the `test_dcm2mha` for the first time, I got the error that `file path not exists`.
 To solve this problem, first we need to run `os.getcwd()` to get the current dir, then we will have an idea whether the file path is correct.

+- add a new feature: If you want to align other modalities to t2w,

+> set 'align_t2w = True', leave 'preprocessing in the json file empty'.

 ## Usage
 Our preprocessing pipeline consists of four independent stages: [`DICOM Archive`][dicom-archive] → [`MHA Archive`][mha-archive] → [`nnU-Net Raw Data Archive`][nnunet-archive] → [`nnDetection Raw Data Archive`][nndetection-archive].
 All three conversion steps between these four stages can be performed independently.
 See below for documentation on each step.